-Habits can be hard to break especially bad paragliding habits.
-But riding epic thermals and pushing maximum speeds comes with a price, and sometimes checking your ego can be just as important as checking your gear.
-Hence why we put together this guide of our favorite paragliding takeoff practices to help you take to the air the safe way.
+Riding epic thermals and pushing maximum speeds are thrilling however they do come with a price, and sometimes checking your ego can be just as important as checking your gear.
+Hence why we put together this guide on our favourite paragliding takeoff practices to help you take to the air the safe way.

 1. Know your Forecast